ClearHeadedT/boot-dev-log/learn-to-code-in-python/NOTES.md

 - Learned string concatenation and math with strings.
 - Learned declaring multiple variables on one line.
 - Learned a boots inventory exercise, tracking item stats in variables.
+- Learned a spellbook exercise, organizing variable data for a small game.